Counselor to the President: Counselors to President Barack Obama (2009–2017)

 President Obama did not appoint a counselor for the first 2 years of his first term and did not have one for the last 2 years of his second term.
 He continued predecessors' footsteps to not include his counselors as members of his Cabinet.

 Counselors to President Donald Trump (2017–2021)

-President Trump was the first president since President Gerald Ford to have a counselor throughout all 4 years of his tenure.
+President Trump was the first president since President Gerald Ford to have a counselor throughout the entirety of his tenure.